 RECHARGE RESOURCES EXECUTES OPTION TO ACQUIRE 100% INTEREST IN THE CONTIGUOUS POCITOS 2 LITHIUM BRINE PROJECT AFTER THE SUCCESSFUL 2022 DRILLING AT POCITOS 1 INCREASING THE SIZE OF THE PROJECT AND POTENTIAL RESOURCE BY OVER 65%

-Vancouver, BC, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Recharge Resources Ltd. ("Recharge" or the "Company") CSE (RECHF: OTC) (SL5: Frankfurt) is pleased to announce it has signed an option agreement (the "Agreement") with Spey Resources Corp. ("Spey") whereby the Company may acquire up to a 100% undivided interest in the Pocitos 2 Project, a 532 hectare lithium brine project located just outside of Salta, Argentina and contiguous to the company's ongoing operations on the Pocitos salar (the "Project").
+/EIN News/ -- Vancouver, BC, Feb.
+27, 2023 (GLOBE NEWSWIRE) -- Recharge Resources Ltd. (“Recharge” or the “Company”) (RR: CSE) (RECHF: OTC) (SL5: Frankfurt) is pleased to announce it has signed an option agreement (the “Agreement”) with Spey Resources Corp. (“Spey”) whereby the Company may acquire up to a 100% undivided interest in the Pocitos 2 Project, a 532 hectare lithium brine project located just outside of Salta, Argentina and contiguous to the company’s ongoing operations on the Pocitos salar (the “Project”).

 Previous surface sampling, trenching and VTEM Geophysics carried out in 2018 suggest the continuity of the targeted lithium brine aquifer continuing from the Pocitos 1 block through the Pocitos 2 block with Pit 10 from trenching on the Pocitos 2 block having the highest trench sample at 181 PPM lithium, the highest lithium value found on the Pocitos salar to date.